Mira Costa High School: Recognition

 Mira Costa was recognized as a Blue Ribbon school in 1996.
-More recently, it was named a California Distinguished School by the Board of Education in 2011 and was ranked #341 nationally by Newsweek in 2015.
+It was named a California Distinguished School by the Board of Education in 2011 and ranked #341 nationally by Newsweek in 2015.

-In 2000, Marilyn Jachetti Whirry (January 12, 1935 – September 2, 2005) a 12th grade English teacher, was selected as the National Teacher of the Year.
-Whirry had taught at Mira Costa in the 1958–59 academic year, and then from 1967 through 2000.
+In 2000, 12th grade English teacher Marilyn Jachetti Whirry was selected as the National Teacher of the Year.
+Whirry had taught at Mira Costa in the 1958–59 academic year and then from 1967 through 2000.

 In September 2010, U.S. history teacher Bill Fauver was selected as one of Los Angeles County's 16 Teachers of the Year.
-Since he began teaching at Mira Costa in 1986, Fauver has served as vice-principal, chair of the social studies department, AP Government teacher, and as an advisor for many extracurricular activities.
-Fauver had been honored three times as the school's Teacher of the Year and was once named MBUSD Teacher of the Year.
+He was once named MBUSD Teacher of the Year.